Colour Of Copper 2 Oxide

 The properties of copper(II) oxide, including its color, make it valuable in a wide range of applications:

-• Pigments: While not as vibrant as some other pigments, its dark color makes it useful in certain applications requiring a black or dark brown pigment Still holds up..
+• Pigments: While not as vibrant as some other pigments, its dark color makes it useful in certain applications requiring a black or dark brown pigment It's one of those things that adds up..

 • Catalysis: Copper(II) oxide is a well-known catalyst in various chemical reactions, particularly in oxidation processes.
 Its catalytic activity is related to its electronic structure and ability to participate in redox reactions.